prggmr/zf2-docpx/zend/EventManager/EventManagerInterface.rst

     Attach a listener to an event

-    :param string $event:
+    :param string:
-    :param callable $callback:
+    :param callable:
-    :param int $priority: Priority at which to register listener
+    :param int: Priority at which to register listener

     :rtype: CallbackHandler